 In 1969 she met Gene Clark from the Byrds and married him in 1970.
-The Byrds appeared on two episodes (# 30 and the last episode # 58) of HOLLYWOOD A GO-GO.CARLIEmay have danced on episode # 30 but we don't know if she and Gene had any contact at that time.
-We hope that someone can help us solve the mystery as to which dancer she is on the YouTube videos.
-She currently resides in northern California and works helping women with drug and alcohol dependency problems.
+She met Gene at a party in P.J.
+Proby's house after the Byrds had played a gig at The Trip earlier that evening.
+The Byrds appeared on two episodes (# 30 and the last episode # 58) of HOLLYWOOD A GO-GO.CARLIE currently resides in northern California and works helping women with drug and alcohol dependency problems.

 CARLIE McCUMMINGS CLARKpassed away on April 9, 2014.
 She leaves a legacy of charitable work and helping her fellow man that is impressive and an indication of the type of person she was.
 May she forever rest in peace.

 GAY SCHICKLERwas another southern California girl discovered by AL BURTON during the mid-season hiring frenzy that brought in most of our mystery dancers.
 Her sister brought ALinto the Red Dog Tavern in Reseda, California to watch her younger sibling go-go on a wooden box.
 A try out with OSCAR WILLIAMS then followed.
-Her debut on HOLLYWOOD A GO-GO was onepisode # 27.
+Her debut on HOLLYWOOD A GO-GO was onepisode # 27, and she recalls dancing on three episodes, plus ALOHA A GO-GO.
+From the currently available videos we can identify her on episodes # 27, # 28, and the Hawaii show.
 She is easy to identify because at 6' tall she is the tallest dancer to ever appear on the show (DeANN, who appeared on every episode, is 5' 10" tall).
 GAY ended up being the lucky recipient of the ticket to the ALOHA AGO-GOshow in Hawaii made available by DALE'S departure.
 We get several looks at her in the following ALOHAvideo: https://www.youtube.com/watch?v=dSgKaZzW8yQ At the :54 mark she is the dancer on the right in front of the Kamehameha statue.
 At the 2:12 mark we get a nice look at GAY, once again on the right, during the refilmed faux plane disembarkation.
 She is seen in the water behind the saxophone player at the 2:35 mark.
 When the KHJ crew flew back to LA after the taping GAY decided to stay behind for an additional week to see more of Hawaii.
-After her return we get to see her again on episode # 30.
-Besides the Hawaii show you can also find her in many performances from episodes # 27 through # 30 on our video links pages.

 After HOLLYWOOD A GO-GO she worked at Capitol Records.
 Following that she worked for record producer Bones Howe.
 Then after leaving the job market to raise a family she returned to the television industry and retired in 2010 from a position at CBS where she was a corporate controller for station acquisitions.
 She currently resides in southern California.
 There are a few photos of the auburn-haired dancer on our ALOHA page.